-To be considered quorate three of the Committee's permanent members must be in attendance.

-- 1. To identify risk and discuss and advise on mitigation strategies in relation to: - a.
-Governance and strategy - b.
-Academic provision, policies, scope, programme and institutional reviews - c.
-Student recruitment, management and support - d.
-Public perception and reputation - e.
-Health, safety, security and compliance - f.
-Financial sustainability and investment - g.
-Technology and data - h.
-Government initiatives, public policy and regulation - i.
-Human resources - j.
-Physical infrastructure and resourcing - 2.
-To record and report on risks identified through the CCT Risk Register.
-The Risk Register will normally be compiled by ELT and/or Management teams. - 3.
-To receive reports from the CCT management team, and external experts, to assist in risk identification. - 4.
-Advise on the adequacy of the College response to matters identified through risk assessment, audits, evaluations or reviews. - Make recommendations to the College Board to improve the effectiveness of governance, risk management and control processes and contribute towards organisational improvement.

-6. Provide an independent view of the College's strategic ambitions and business operations and identify and advise the Board of potential strategic developments and opportunities to help grow the institution.
+Ex-officio members Nominated, elected, or co-opted members The ex-officio composition and membership of this committee is as follows: Chair- Independent Chair of the College Board Vice-chair Secretary One Director of CCT, or nominee Chair of CCT's Academic Council, or nominee Nominated members of this committee must be approved by the College President.
+Co-opted members The Chair has the authority to invite a relevant member from the College or an external party to join the Committee for a one-year term, subject to the approval of the majority of the Committee and the College Board.
+In attendance - by invitation The Chair may invite any party deemed relevant to the business of a meeting.
+Invited members do not hold voting rights.
+Roles and Responsibilities The responsibilities of the Audit, Risk and Strategy Committee are: To identify risk and discuss and advise on mitigation strategies in relation to: Governance and strategy Academic provision, policies, scope, programme and institutional reviews Student recruitment, management and support Public perception and reputation Health, safety, security and compliance Financial sustainability and investment Technology and data Government initiatives, public policy and regulation Human resources Physical infrastructure and resourcing To record and report on risks identified through the CCT Risk Register.
+The Risk Register will normally be compiled by ELT and/or Management teams.
+To receive reports from the CCT management team, and external experts, to assist in risk identification.
+Advise on the adequacy of the College response to matters identified through risk assessment, audits, evaluations or reviews.
+Make recommendations to the College Board to improve the effectiveness of governance, risk management and control processes and contribute towards organisational improvement.
+Provide an independent view of the College's strategic ambitions and business operations and identify and advise the Board of potential strategic developments and opportunities to help grow the institution.